heptarch/heptarch.github.io/drafts/tarkovsky.md

-Chiara watched intently as I signed and dated a slip, then drained her sambuca and handed me two keys; a heavy, single-toothed barrel key for the room itself, and a Schlage for the single filing cabinet I was to have access to.
+Chiara watched intently as I signed and dated a slip, then drained her sambuca and handed me two keys; a heavy, single-toothed barrel key for the room itself, and a Schlage for the filing cabinet I was to have access to.
 She left as abruptly as she had arrived, and I found myself alone once more, an untouched glass in front of me, and the moon, I sensed,